 At Arkview Recovery Center, we can help with alcohol addiction and withdrawal symptoms through behavioral and medication-assisted treatment.
 We offer residential and outpatient treatment programs that best suit your needs.
 Call 717.744.0756 or complete our online form today to learn more about our drug and alcohol detox program.

 3 Techniques to Help With Alcohol Withdrawal Symptoms

 Anxiety is a common symptom of alcohol addiction and can prevent you from working on your recovery.
 These techniques will help you stay calm and stop obsessing over alcohol.
 Some relaxing techniques you can try include:

 2. Eating a Healthy Diet

-Eating healthy foods during your withdrawal symptoms can help alleviate some of your withdrawal symptoms naturally.
+Eating healthy foods during withdrawal symptoms can help alleviate some of your withdrawal symptoms naturally.
 Fresh fruits, vegetables, and whole grains have many benefits that can help, including:

 - Brown rice